FKMCD - Oxitec Mosquito Project Continues Trial of Genetic Technology to Control Invasive Mosquitoes in Florida Keys

 Some basic facts:

 Aedes aegypti mosquitos are non-native to the United States.
-They are a nuisance and have the potential to spread vector illnesses such as chikungunya, dengue fever or Zika.
+They are a nuisance and have the potential to spread vector illnesses including chikungunya, dengue fever, Zika and yellow fever.

 With that in mind, FKMCD is actively seeking new tools and technologies that can effectively reduce mosquito populations, specifically Aedes aegypti, now and into the future.

-Oxitec-bred mosquitos are intended to be one of these tools with the potential to thwart mosquito-borne diseases while helping neutralize insecticide resistance.
+Oxitec-bred mosquitos are intended to be one of these tools with the potential to thwart the vectors of mosquito-borne diseases while helping neutralize insecticide resistance.

 How does the program work?

-FKMCD is collaborating with Oxitec, a biotech company, on a field trial to control Aedes aegypti mosquitos in a sustainable, environmentally responsible and potentially more cost-effective way.
+FKMCD is collaborating with Oxitec, a biotech company, on the pilot project to control Aedes aegypti mosquitos in a sustainable, environmentally responsible and potentially more cost-effective way.
 Oxitec scientists have engineered a strain of the male Aedes aegypti mosquito that targets itself to help control the species.

-The Oxitec proposal for a Keys-based U.S. trial has received unanimous approval from U.S.-based agencies including the U.S. Centers for Disease Control, Environmental Protection Agency, Florida Department of Environmental Protection, Florida Department of Health and Florida Fish and Wildlife Conservation Commission among others.
+The Oxitec program for a Keys-based pilot project initially received approval from the U.S. Environmental Protection Agency and Florida Department of Agriculture and Consumer Services among others.

 What is the potential for success of the program?